MOVE YOUR MONEY: BANK LOCAL, INVEST LOCAL - APRIL 2023

 This April, TLC Monadnock will join the American Independent Business Alliance and partners throughout North America to highlight Move Your Money Month: Bank Local, Invest Local.
 This campaign urges you to support community banks and credit unions — plus, move more of your money from Wall Street to Main Street.

 Move Your Money Month coincides with Community Banking Month, led by the Independent Community Bankers of America.

 Designed to help you personally and your community, this workshop will help develop practical local investment strategies.

-As part of American Independent Business Alliance's upcoming Move Your Money Month, local economist Michael Shuman presented “The ABCs of Local Investing” Webinar.
+Last year, as part of American Independent Business Alliance's Move Your Money Month, local economist Michael Shuman presented “The ABCs of Local Investing” Webinar.
 It’s a condensed version of a virtual workshop he has been leading around the country for the past two years, designed to help communities move their money from Wall Street to Main Street.
 He provided an overview of the rationale for local investment, the expanding range of tools, expected returns and risks, and how to tap pension savings for local investment.

 Reclaiming Our Local Economy SERIES